angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

-Game 1 was quite strange, in that Anthony never fetched a red source, only :card[Tundra]s, presumably to hide what he was on; we exchanged :card[Stifle]s on fetches and :card[Wasteland], and I eventually found the combo with disruption in the form of :card[Thoughtseize] and :card[Force of Will] backup to win with a pass-the-turn pile using :card[Ideas Unbound].
+Game 1 was quite strange, in that Anthony never fetched a red source, only :card[Tundra]s, presumably to hide what he was on; we exchanged :card[Stifle]s on fetchlands and :card[Wasteland], and I eventually found the combo with disruption in the form of :card[Thoughtseize] and :card[Force of Will] backup to win with a pass-the-turn pile using :card[Ideas Unbound].